omicsintellab/Bio-J.A.R.V.I.S/README.md

 The mocked tests confirm that prompt payloads are built correctly and that Bedrock responses are parsed safely, including error handling for malformed responses.

-- `tests/test_aws_handler.py` (3 tests) checks the JSON payload generated for Bedrock, validates parsing of a successful model response, and ensures malformed responses raise `ValueError`.
+* `tests/test_aws_handler.py` validates Bedrock request payloads and response parsing.
-- `tests/test_assistant.py` (2 tests) verifies that `build_bedrock_request` wires helper outputs into the Bedrock payload and that `set_organism_fields` filters null values while keeping valid organism metadata.
+* `tests/test_assistant.py` checks assistant wiring and organism metadata handling.
-- Every push and pull request to `main` runs these tests automatically through the GitHub Actions workflow at `.github/workflows/tests.yml`.
+* All tests run automatically via GitHub Actions on every push and pull request.

 ---

 ## 🧩 Dependencies

-BIO-J.A.R.V.I.S runs on **Python 3**, so make sure you have it installed and up to date:
+BIO - J.A.R.V.I.S runs on **Python 3**, so make sure you have it installed and up to date:
 👉 [Download Python 3](https://www.python.org/downloads/)

 ### Required Python libraries: